 Instructions

-- Add the vegetables to the pan and sauté in the hot olive oil for two minutes.
+- Add all of the remaining vegetables to the pan and sauté them in the hot olive oil for 2 minutes.

-- To get the beloved "socarrat" (the caramelized, lightly burnt crust on the bottom of the paella pan) put a kitchen towel over the finished rice and let it rest for 5 minutes.
-Then remove the towel and put the paella back on the heat on high.
-Any liquid at the bottom of the pan will start to evaporate, and when you start to hear a sizzle (in Spain we say it sounds like rain) let it caramelize for about 30 seconds (it should not smell burnt).
-Remove and serve immediately.
+- To get the beloved "socarrat" (the caramelized, lightly burnt crust on the bottom of the paella), put a kitchen towel over the finished rice and let it rest for 5 minutes.
+Remove the towel and put the paella over high heat.
+Any liquid at the bottom of the pan will start to evaporate.
+When you hear a sizzle (in Spain we say it sounds like rain), let it caramelize for about 30 seconds.
+It should not smell burnt, however.
+Then, remove and serve immediately.

 Nutrition